 Value before the change for Convertible is True

 Entering expression to assign a new value using an assignment operator with expression car.Convertible=false

-New value is set and displayed in watch window
+The new value is set and displayed in the watch window